junxit/us-congress-bills-115/metadata.md

 - 2017-10-16 — Committee on Foreign Relations.
 Reported by Senator Corker with an amendment in the nature of a substitute and with an amended preamble.
 Without written report.
 - 2017-10-16 — Committee on Foreign Relations.
 Reported by Senator Corker with an amendment in the nature of a substitute and with an amended preamble.
 Without written report.
 - 2017-10-16 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 243.
+- 2017-10-30 — Passed/agreed to in Senate: Resolution agreed to in Senate with an amendment and an amended preamble by Voice Vote.(consideration: CR S6878; text: CR S6878)
+- 2017-10-30 — Resolution agreed to in Senate with an amendment and an amended preamble by Voice Vote. (consideration: CR S6878; text: CR S6878)